-Instructor: Ansell

-POL SCI 289 Research Topics in Public Organization 4 Units See departmental announcements.

-Rules & Requirements

-Repeat rules: Course may be repeated for credit as topic varies.
+Research Topics in Public Organization: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit as topic varies.
 Course may be repeated for credit when topic changes.

-Hours & Format

-Fall and/or spring: 15 weeks - 3 hours of seminar per week
+Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Letter grade.

-Additional Details

-Subject/Course Level: Political Science/Graduate

-Grading: Letter grade.